-Research and development costs increased to \in 23,401,000 for the year ended December 31, 2015 from \in 10,267,000 for the year ended December 31, 2014 and \in 2,569,000 for the year ended December 31, 2013.
-These costs were primarily related to our product candidates, QR-010 and QR-110, and our innovation unit.
-Our research and development expense is highly dependent on the development phases of our product candidates and is expected to continue to increase, although it fluctuates significantly from period to period.
+Research and development costs increased to $\in$ 31,923,000 for the year ended December 31, 2016 from $\in$ 23,401,000 for the year ended December 31, 2015 and $\in$ 10,267,000 for the year ended December 31, 2014.
+These costs were primarily related to our product candidates, QR-010, QR-110 and QR-313, and our innovation unit.
+Our research and development expense is highly dependent on the development phases of our product candidates and is expected to continue to increase at a moderate level, although it fluctuates significantly from period to period.

-The variances in research and development costs between the years ended December 31, 2015, 2014 and 2013 are mainly due to:
+The variances in research and development costs between the years ended December 31, 2016, 2015 and 2014 are mainly due to:

-- costs we incurred on clinical trials for QR-010, particularly in 2015; - increased staff costs as a result of increased staff working on (pre-)clinical development of our product candidates and the growth of our innovation unit.
-The number of full-time equivalent employees working on research and development increased from 12 at December 31, 2013 to 40 at December 31, 2014 and 72 at December 31, 2015; - increased costs for externally conducted studies, including various in vivo studies, proof of concept studies and dose ranging and toxicity studies conducted in connection with the development of our product candidates; - costs for the production of QR-010 and QR-110 compounds, including the costs of a GMP batch of QR-010 in preparation of our Phase 1b clinical study; - increased laboratory costs including purchases of compounds and laboratory materials used by the research and development staff in proportion to the increase in the number of employees, and increased costs for the use of laboratories; - · increased project-related consultancy costs, including regulatory and intellectual property support; and increased share-based compensation, reflecting grants of share options to research and development staff made after we adopted our Option Plan in September 2013.
+- costs we incurred on clinical trials for QR-010, particularly in 2015 and 2016; - increased staff costs as a result of increased staff working on (pre-)clinical development of our product candidates and the growth of our innovation unit.
+The number of full-time equivalent employees working on research and development increased from 40 at December 31, 2014 to 72 at December 31, 2015 and 100 at December 31, 2016; - increased costs for externally conducted studies, including various in vivo studies, proof of concept studies and dose ranging and toxicity studies conducted in connection with the development of our product candidates;

+- costs for the production of QR-010 and QR-110 compounds, including the costs of GMP batches in preparation of our clinical studies; - increased laboratory costs including purchases of compounds and laboratory materials used by the research and development staff in proportion to the increase in the number of employees, and increased costs for the use of laboratories; - · increased project-related consultancy costs, including regulatory and intellectual property support; and - increased share-based compensation, reflecting grants of share options to research and development staff made after we adopted our Option Plan in September 2013.